arduino/help-center-content/content/About Arduino/My Arduino Account/Create-an-Arduino-account-for-a-minor.md

 ### Instructions for the parent

-Once the child has requested an account, the parent must follow these steps to finalize it:
+Once the child has requested an account, the parent must provide their consent.

+**Confirming a Junior Account:**

 1. Open the email from Arduino and click **FINALIZE JUNIOR ACCOUNT**.

-2. You will be redirected to the [Junior Accounts page](https://id.arduino.cc/minors) on id.arduino.cc.
+2. You will be redirected to [id.arduino.cc](https://id.arduino.cc).
 Log in with your own account if prompted.

+The account is now confirmed and ready to be used.

+**Confirming a Restricted Account:**

+1. Open the email from Arduino and click **FINALIZE JUNIOR ACCOUNT**.

+2. You will be redirected to [id.arduino.cc](https://id.arduino.cc).
+Log in with your own account if prompted.

+3. Select the **Junior Accounts** tab.

-3. Locate the new account in the list.
+4. Locate the new account in the list.

-4. **Hover your mouse cursor** over the row of the account to reveal the **CONFIRM ACCOUNT** link.
+5. **Hover your mouse cursor** over the row of the account to reveal the **CONFIRM ACCOUNT** link.

-5. Click **CONFIRM ACCOUNT**.
+6. Click **CONFIRM ACCOUNT**.

-The junior account is now confirmed and ready to be used.
+The account is now confirmed and ready to be used.

+## Sign into the account {#sign-in}

+* For Junior Accounts, go to [junior.arduino.cc](https://junior.arduino.cc).
+* For Restricted Account, go to [login.arduino.cc/login](https://login.arduino.cc/login).